 The schedule of Household Hazardous Waste collection events for the remainder of 2020 is still being finalized.
 Please check back in mid-July for updates.

 Definition of Household Hazardous Waste

 Household hazardous waste (HHW) is any leftover material that is corrosive, toxic, ignitable, or reactive.
 According to the Environmental Protection Agency, the average home may have as much as 100 pounds of HHW in basements, garages, and storage closets.

 Reduce and Reuse

 If you have HHW left over, please dispose of it properly.
-Harford County holds HHW acceptance days quarterly to allow County residents the safe disposal of harmful products.
+Harford County holds HHW acceptance days quarterly to allow county residents to dispose of harmful products safely.
 There is no charge for residents with only HHW materials.
 Please follow us on Facebook or check back for the next acceptance day.

 Motor oil/oil filters*

 *The Harford Waste Disposal Center regularly accepts residential fluorescent lights.
 Residents disposing of fluorescent lights will be required to pay the regular disposal fees, found here.